CTPPS/PPSMC/PrivProd/README.md

 - The DRPremix step requires a GRID certificate to be placed at `~/private` with permission 0600.

 - There are known issues at reading files from the GRID network, namely `FallbackFileOpenError` and `FileReadError` which prevents some jobs to be finished.
-The script `FallbackChecker.sh` may be used to check missing files and the aforementioned errors.
-The script works like:
+The script `jobChecker.sh` may be used to check missing files and the aforementioned errors.
+The script works like inside one of the simulation step folders:

-`./FallbackChecker.sh [work dir]`
+`./jobChecker.sh [work dir]`

 where `[work dir]` is the directory containing the error logs and has the name as set in the `[tag]` argument.